-- 23. "Given that the NV5 Report made numerous references to the dangers that vibrations associated with the construction of Eighty-Seven Park would pose to adjacent structures like CTS, there is no doubt that the Terra Defendants knew long before construction began that uncontrolled or unmonitored vibrations and ground disturbances would negatively impact CTS."
-SAC at para.
-76. - 24.
-"In particular, the NV5 Report emphasized the potentially disastrous impact that site preparation and compaction procedures would have on adjacent existing structures, including CTS if that work was not safely accomplished."
-SAC at para.
-77. - 25.
+- 24. "In particular, the NV5 Report emphasized the potentially disastrous impact that site preparation and compaction procedures would have on adjacent existing structures, including the CTS Building if that work was not safely accomplished."
+CC at para.
+110. - 25.
 "The NV5 Report similarly cautioned that Eighty-Seven Park's foundation and basement garage construction required proper excavation, shoring, adequate lateral support, and preservation of subjacent support.
-NV% warned, '[p]articular attention should be paid to any deep excavations such as for the basement and elevator shafts and the potential impacts these could have on adjacent structures, especially where such excavations are close to project property lines."
-SAC at para.
-78. - 26.
-"The Terra Defendants, JMA, NV5 and DeSimone knew or should have known that they were responsible for ensuring Eighty-Seven Park site preparation work- including but not limited to excavation, shoring, compaction and dewatering- would preserve, rather than undermine, CTS' structural integrity.
-[They] also knew or should have known that failing to meet these responsibilities would necessarily expose CTS owners and occupants to unreasonable risks of catastrophic injuries, death, and loss of property."
-SAC at para.
-85. - 27.
+The NV5 Report warned, '[p]articular attention should be paid to any deep excavations such as for the basement and elevator shafts and the potential impacts these could have on adjacent structures, especially where such excavations are close to project property lines."
+CC at para.
+112 and 113. - 26.
+"Further, 29 C.F.R.
+1926.651(k)(1) required the Terra Defendants.
+JMA, NV5, and DeSimone, individually and collectively, to conduct '[d]aily inspections of excavations, the adjacent areas, and protective systems...for evidence of a situation that could result in possible cave-ins, indications of failure of protection systems, hazardous atmospheres, or other hazardous conditions."
+CC at para.
+117. - 27.
+"The Terra Defendants, JMAF, NV5 and DeSimone knew or should have known that they were individually and collectively responsible for ensuring Eighty-Seven Park site preparation work- including but not limited to excavation, shoring, compaction and dewatering-would preserve, rather than undermine, the CTS Building's structural integrity."
+CC at para.
+120. - 28.
 "Despite their knowledge of their responsibilities and the devastating toll of not meeting them, the Terra Defendants, JMA, NV5 and DeSimone ignored NV5's warnings and instructions, ignored OSHA's requirements, ignored the Florida Building Code, ignored CTS resident warnings and complaints, and ignored what they could see happening during construction at the CTS property line.
 For the sake of greed, speed, or most likely both, the Terra Defendants, JMA, NV5, and DeSimone time and again defaulted to the least expensive, but most disruptive and most dangerous, practices for its Eighty-Seven Park site preparation work."
-SAC at para.
-86.
+CC at para.
+122 and 123.